Mike Tindall

 Tindall made his debut for England on 5 February 2000, against Ireland in the 2000 Six Nations Championship.
 As well as winning the 2003 World Cup, he was a member of the England team which won the 2003 Six Nations Championship.
 He was injured at the 2007 Rugby World Cup.
 Tindall played in eleven Six Nations Championship competitions from 2000 to 2011.
-Tindall is married to Zara Phillips, the daughter of Anne, Princess Royal, and the eldest niece of King Charles III.
+Tindall is married to Zara Phillips, the daughter of Anne, Princess Royal and the eldest niece of King Charles III.
 They have three children.

 Early life

-Michael James Tindall was born 18 October 1978 at Wharfedale Hospital in Otley, West Yorkshire, the son of Philip "Phil" Tindall, a banker for Barclays, and Linda (née Shepherd), a social worker.
+Michael James Tindall was born 18 October 1978 at Wharfedale Hospital in Otley, West Yorkshire, the son of Philip Tindall, a banker for Barclays, and Linda (née Shepherd), a social worker.
 Tindall's maternal ancestors include bootmakers, stonemasons and weavers; his paternal great-grandfather, Arthur Sutcliffe Tindall, was a blacksmith, the grandson of William Tindall, a landowner farming 105 acres at Fairburn, North Yorkshire.

 Tindall was educated at the independent public school Queen Elizabeth Grammar School, Wakefield, while his father captained Otley Rugby Union Football Club.

 Career

 Bath

 Tindall joined Bath straight from school, as an 18-year-old in 1997.
 At the time, the centre pairing at Bath and England were Jeremy Guscott and Phil de Glanville, but after the 1999 Rugby World Cup, Tindall played regularly at both club and country level, making his England debut against Ireland at Twickenham in 2000 alongside Mike Catt, scoring a try in the process.

 Despite criticism over the years, in particular from Will Carling and ex-Bath fly-half Stuart Barnes, he cemented the outside centre position as his own with a partnership with inside centre Will Greenwood, playing in the 2003 Rugby World Cup.
-Tindall wore the number 12 jersey and played at outside centre; he usually lined up outside Greenwood, as the latter preferred to wear the number 13 jersey for superstitious reasons.
+Tindall wore the number 12 jersey despite playing at outside centre; he usually lined up outside Greenwood, who preferred to wear the number 13 jersey for superstitious reasons.
 He was dropped for the semi-final in favour of Mike Catt, whose kicking was required in the rainy weather.
 Tindall was reinstated in the final, which England won.

 Tindall missed the 2005 Six Nations with a foot injury.
 He was unable to regain his fitness for the British & Irish Lions tour to New Zealand.
 Described by England's former head coach, Andy Robinson, as the 'heartbeat' of the side, Tindall found his way back to form, following a lengthy absence, in 2005.

 Tindall's contract became up for renewal in 2005, but encountered difficulties with Bath's strict salary cap policy.
 After falling out with Bath owner Andrew Brownsword over the offer of an early testimonial game and further concerns over his long term fitness, Tindall ended his eight-year association with Bath.
 He joined their West Country rivals Gloucester Rugby on a three-year deal worth £150,000.